 The Mitalipov lab also investigates novel gene therapy approaches designed to prevent transmission of gene defects from parents to their children.
 Mutations in mtDNA contribute to a diverse range of still incurable human diseases that are maternally inherited through the egg's cytoplasm.
 It is estimated that at least 1 in 200 born children inherit mtDNA mutation that may lead to disease.
 Mitalipov's team has pioneered the mitochondrial genome replacement approach in mature oocytes and demonstrated that the mitochondrial genome can be efficiently replaced in mature nonhuman primate oocytes by spindle-chromosomal complex transfer from one egg to an enucleated, mitochondrial-replete egg.
 The reconstructed oocytes with the mitochondrial replacement were capable of supporting normal fertilization, embryo development and produced healthy offspring.
 This discovery suggest that the nuclear genetic material from a patient's egg containing mtDNA mutations could be removed, and transplanted into an enucleated egg containing normal mtDNA donated by a healthy female.
 A child born following fertilization with the husband's sperm would be free of risk from maternal mtDNA mutations as well as the authentic biological child of the patients.
 The overall goal of ongoing research initiative in Mitalipov lab is to replicate monkey studies with human oocytes donated by patients carrying mtDNA mutations after informed consent.
 Healthy egg donors that commit to donating their oocytes for research will be used as mtDNA donors.

 For more information visit Mitalipov Lab webpage.

-Shoukhrat Mitalipov is an Associate Scientist in the Division of Reproductive & Developmental Sciences of ONPRC, Oregon Stem Cell Center and Departments of Obstetrics & Gynecology and Molecular & Medical Genetics, and co-director of the ART/ESC core at the Center.
+Shoukhrat Mitalipov is an Senior Scientist in the Division of Reproductive & Developmental Sciences of ONPRC, Oregon Stem Cell Center and Departments of Obstetrics & Gynecology and Molecular & Medical Genetics.
 He earned his Ph.D. degree in Developmental &Stem Cell Biology at the Research Center for Medical Genetics in Moscow, Russia.
 He came to Utah State University in 1995 to conduct his postdoctoral research in stem cell and developmental biology.
 Dr. Mitalipov moved to the center in 1998.